Alexandra Daisy Ginsberg

 Alexandra Daisy Ginsberg (born 1982) is a British and South African artist who lives and works in London, UK.
 She is known for artworks that explore the relationship between humans, technology and nature.
+Many of her works are achieved using artificial intelligence and synthetic biology.

 Early life and education

 Ginsberg completed an MA (Cantab) in Architecture from the University of Cambridge in 2004.
 She attended Harvard University as a Visiting Student between 2005 - 2006.
 In 2009, Ginsberg received an MA in Design Interactions at the Royal College of Art, London, UK.
 In 2017, Ginsberg completed a PhD at the Royal College of Art.
 Her thesis explored the notion of ‘better’ in relation to design and synthetic biology.

 Career

 Ginsberg’s artworks focus on humans' relationship with the non-human world, broaching themes such as artificial intelligence, synthetic biology, biodiversity, nature, conservation, and evolution.
 Her background in design and synthetic biology often informs her artistic practice.

 Her installations have been shown at the Centre Pompidou, Museum of Modern Art, Somerset House, Museum of Contemporary Art Tokyo and Royal Academy.
-In 2021, she was commissioned by the Eden Project to create a pollinator-friendly artwork, taking the shape of gardens generated by an algorithm.